muehlefeldt/AJD.jl/README.md

 This repository is part of a group project at Technische Universität Berlin for the course [Julia Programming for Machine Learning](https://adrianhill.de/julia-ml-course/) during the winter semester 2024 / 25.

+> [!NOTE]
+> This package is part of a student project at Technische Universität Berlin only and will not be actively maintained.

 ## Overview

 A Julia package for Approximate Joint Diagonalization (AJD) of matrices is provided.
 The algorithms JDiag and FFDiag are implemented.
 Orthogonal and non-orthogonal AJD is supported.